larevolucia/chaptr/README.md

-# Chaptr
+# NextChaptr

-**Chaptr** is a minimalist book-tracking web app built to help readers organize and reflect on their reading journey.
+**NextChaptr** is a minimalist book-tracking web app built to help readers organize and reflect on their reading journey.
 Developed as a full-stack project, it highlights key features such as book categorization, rating, and commenting using modern web technologies.

-Unlike feature-heavy platforms, Chaptr focuses on simplicity, allowing users to manage their reading lists (To Read, Reading, Read), rate completed books, and engage through comments in a clean, distraction-free interface.
+Unlike feature-heavy platforms, NextChaptr focuses on simplicity, allowing users to manage their reading lists (To Read, Reading, Read), rate completed books, and engage through comments in a clean, distraction-free interface.

 ---